edluong/TkinterCoinSimulator/README.md

 # TkinterCoinSimulator
-Using Python's Tkinter Package; created a Coin Simulator.
+Using Python's Tkinter Package; created a Coin Simulator that will increase the value based on button push.